0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/introduction.md

 - Create and Retrieve Identities
 - Create Verifiable Credentials (VC)
-- Retrieve a verifiable Credential or a list of Verifiable Credentials
+- Retrieve a Verifiable Credential or a List of Verifiable Credentials
+- Generate JSON to Create a QR Code and Use That to Accept Credentials
 - Revoke a Verifiable Credential
 - Retrieve the Revocation Status of the Verifiable Credential
 - Call Agent Endpoint using the Wallet App